aspose-words/Aspose.Words-API-References/english/net/aspose.words/nodecollection/clear/_index.md

 title: NodeCollection.Clear
 linktitle: Clear
 second_title: Aspose.Words for .NET API Reference
-description: NodeCollection method.
+description: NodeCollection Clear method.
 Removes all nodes from this collection and from the document in C#.
 type: docs
 weight: 40
 url: /net/aspose.words/nodecollection/clear/